 As fans of The Crown will know, the first and second season covered the early years of Queen Elizabeth II’s reign, from 1947-63.
 However, the upcoming third and fourth seasons will see a shift in time focusing on the years 1964-76 – hence the change in the cast.

 — The Crown (@TheCrownNetflix) August 28, 2018

 While the show’s producers have remained very tight-lipped about the plot of season three, it isn’t very hard to assume the basics given that the series chronicles the real life events of the British Monarch.

 If the season looks at the years between 1964-1970, history tells us that this is the period when the Queen cultivates her steadiest relationship with soon-to-be Prime Minister Harold Wilson, who served as head of the British government during this time.

 Additionally, it should also feature the decolonisation of Africa and the Caribbean, the birth of Prince Edward (March 1964), and Prince Charles’ movement into the public eye following his coronation as the Prince of Wales in 1969..

 When is The Crown season 3 coming to Netflix?

-Due to the reshuffling of the show’s cast, it is unlikely that The Crown season 3 will drop before the end of the year.
-However, as season three and four are being shot back-to-back, this is hopefully the last time there’ll be such a gap between the release of the last two seasons.
-Filming kicked off in July so we can definitely expect the show to return in 2019.
+As season three and four are being shot back-to-back, this is hopefully the last time there’ll be such a gap between the release of the last two seasons.
+However, as stated in Netflix’s letter, the show is set to return anytime after July 1 2019.